coredds/eniGOma/README.md

 ⚠️ **Important**: This library is for educational and simulation purposes only.

-Do not use eniGOma for securing sensitive data in production systems.
+Do not use enigoma for securing sensitive data in production systems.
 Modern cryptographic algorithms (AES-GCM, ChaCha20-Poly1305) should be used for real-world security applications.

 ## License